Sakuhano/Tatacon/README.md

 #  Pre Assembly

 Before starting,there are a couple things to do to prepare.
 First it'll make life a lot easier if you solder extension wires on each piezo, however don't remove the wires that come preattached else you risk ruining the sensor.
-Then take each of these lengthened piezo sensors and electrical tape or glue them in the following locations to the top plate parts
+Then take each of these lengthened piezo sensors and electrical tape or glue them in the following locations to the top plate parts.
+There are phyiscal labels on the 3d model, however they are difficult to see in this image.

 ![piezos](https://github.com/Sakuhano/Tatacon/blob/main/imgs/piezo%20locations.png)